 You can probably figure out that the cause of the first condition is too much liquid and the cause of the second condition is too much flour.
 So why don't recipes just tell you exactly how much flour to use?
 Because they can't.
 If your flour is older, it will absorb more liquid.
 If the weather is humid, it will absorb less.
 How you store your flour, whether you shake the cup as you measure, even the variety of wheat your flour was ground from, it all makes the process too unpredictable.
 Although it is initially hard to master, the skill of turning a wet batter into kneadable dough is one that you never lose.

-We have already seen several tricks of the trade: ---The glob of shortening that we added to the batter will help make the bread fine grained and tender, but it will also make the dough less likely to stick to your hands.
-As you get more experienced, you can cut down the fat in the recipe. ---Use bread flour for at least some of the flour.
-A cup of semolina flour (also called pasta flour) used as part of the 3 cups of flour in the batter will help make the dough kneadable. ---Take your time while adding flour to give it time to absorb the liquid.
-If you have small children around you have guaranteed interruptions.
-If not, take a break to put laundry in the dryer or check your email.
+---The glob of shortening that we added to the batter will help make the bread fine grained and tender, but it will also make the dough less likely to stick to your hands.
+As you get more experienced, you can cut down the fat in the recipe.

 I usually use about 4-5 cups total whole wheat flour and then switch to white flour.
 The white flour absorbs less liquid so I am less apt to use too much.
 Stirring thoroughly after each cup of flour, I find that as the dough gets stiffer I am stirring less and folding more.
 With a strong wooden spoon I can turn the dough in the bowl and fold it over on itself, sort of like kneading without getting my hands into it yet.
 Already there are drier looking bits of dough on the sides of the bowl; I scrape these down and into the wetter center of the dough.
 Eventually I am just turning the dough over on itself and only occasionally adding flour.
 This is a good time to take one more short break and let the dough get used to itself again.